-Waleed Aly is a broadcaster, author, academic, musician and one of Australia’s most respected and versatile media talents.
-He is co-host of Network TEN’s The Project, live to air weeknights.
+Waleed Aly is one of Australia’s most respected and versatile media talents.
+He is a broadcaster, author, academic and musician.
+Waleed is co-host of network TEN’s The Project, live to air weeknights.

 In 2016 Waleed won the Gold Logie Award for the Most Popular Australian TV Personality, Silver Logie Award for Best Presenter and delivered the 2016 Andrew Olle Media Lecture.
 Waleed picked up another Silver Logie for Best Presenter in 2017.

-On radio and television, Waleed has interviewed everyone from Julia Gillard to The Bangles.
-He has tackled comedy as both a writer and presenter for SBS’s Salam Cafe along with hard-hitting news as a host of ABC radio’s Mornings program in Melbourne.
+Waleed has tackled comedy as both a writer and presenter for SBS’s Salam Café, along with hard-hitting news as a host of ABC radio’s Mornings program in Melbourne.
 He has presented sporting analysis on ABC News 24’s The Drum, and political analysis on Q&A and BBC World.
-Through this as well as regular appearances on Meet The Press, The 7.30 Report, Enough Rope with Andrew Denton and Offsiders, Waleed has become widely recognised and trusted by audiences across Australia.
+In 2010 he hosted The Late Session for SBS, a lively talk show set in a dinner party environment canvassing a wide range of contemporary topics.
+Through this as well as regular appearances on Offsiders, Meet The Press, The 7.30 Report and Enough Rope with Andrew Denton, Waleed has become widely recognised and trusted by audiences across Australia.

 In 2005, Waleed was made a White Ribbon Day Ambassador for the United Nations’ International Day for the Elimination of Violence Against Women, and was named one of The Bulletin magazine’s ‘Smart 100’ in 2007.
 He was invited participant to the Prime Minister’s 2020 Summit in 2008 and in 2011 he was named Victoria’s Local Hero in the Australian of the Year Awards for his work in fostering cross cultural understanding in the community.